 - The antioxidants in green tea are useful in speeding up the body’s metabolism rate which can help in countering pregnancy-related mood swings.
 According to clinical studies, green tea can enhance regulatory T-cells in the body that are responsible for keeping your immune system robust and strong.
 This way, you can fight off illnesses during pregnancy.

 - Indigestion and stomach ailments are common during pregnancy.
 Green tea can help by easing your digestion.

 - Studies have also indicated that green tea can promote oral health and enhance bone strength.
 Pregnant women may suffer from gingivitis due to fluctuating hormone levels.
 Green tea can ease this.

-There are a few green tea side effects for pregnancy and you should be aware of them before consuming it.
-It is always better to consult your doctor or gynaecologist and ask, “Can you drink green tea in early pregnancy?” especially if you like green tea and would want to continue drinking it during pregnancy.
+There are a few green tea side-effects during pregnancy, and you should be aware of them before consuming it.
+It is always better to consult your doctor or gynaecologist, especially if you like green tea and would want to continue drinking it during pregnancy.

-- Drinking green tea while being pregnant can hamper the absorption of iron by blood cells.
+- Drinking green tea while pregnant can hamper the absorption of iron by the blood cells.
 Iron is needed for the production of haemoglobin.
-This can become one of the reasons of gestational anaemia where the nutrient and oxygen intake of the body get hampered.
+This can become one of the reasons for gestational anaemia, where the nutrient and oxygen intake of the body get hampered.

 How Much Green Tea to Consume During Pregnancy

 Pregnant women are often plagued by worrying thoughts about eating and drinking their regular foods.
 During pregnancy, it is best to limit the consumption of green tea and other caffeine-based drinks to less than 200 mg per day, which can be roughly translated to about two cups every day.
 Apart from green tea, make sure you add up your daily intake of chocolate, soft drinks, coffee or energy drinks which should remain well below 200 mg.